My Datacamp + coursera Course Journal in 2023

 [18 Jul 23] Course 14/2023 — Google Data Analytics Capstone

 The last course to finish the specialization.
-The course contains an instruction to help crafting your portfolio 2 Case Study that you can further explore to obtain your analysis result and put them in a resume.
+The course contains an instruction to help crafting your portfolio.
+There are 2 Case Studiest that you can further explore to obtain your analysis result and put them in a resume.
 Anyhow, the case study is skippable.
 There is a question which asks you whether you skip the case study or not.
 Even though you skip the capstone, you can still go back to visit the material and complete the capstone.

 Google Business Intelligence Certificate